RebeccaWhittle/pmvalsampsize/README.md

 ## Usage

-Computes the minimum sample size required for the external validation of an existing multivariable prediction model using the criteria proposed by [Archer (2020)](doi:10.1002/sim.8766) and [Riley (2021)](doi:10.1002/sim.9025)
+`pmvalsampsize` computes the minimum sample size required for the external validation of an existing multivariable prediction model using the criteria proposed by [Archer (2020)](doi:10.1002/sim.8766) and [Riley (2021)](doi:10.1002/sim.9025)
+`pmvalsampsize` can currently be used to calculate the minimum sample size for the external validation of models with binary outcomes.

+*Continuous and survival (time-to-event) outcome model calculations are a work in progress.*

 ```python
 from pmvalsampsize.pmvalsampsize import *